Red-throated Diver Energetics Project

 Red-throated divers are tagged with geolocators and time-depth recorders to reveal where and for how long divers forage during the non-breeding season.
-Adults breeding in Scotland, Finland and Iceland were tagged during the 2018 and 2019 breeding seasons, with tags retrieved during 2019 and further retrievals planned for 2020.
+Adults breeding in Scotland, Finland and Iceland were tagged during the 2018 and 2019 breeding seasons, with tags retrieved during 2019, 2020 and 2021.
 Data analysis will provide an indication of where each individual wintered and detailed information on dive depth, duration and frequency.
 If divers forage for only a small part of each day, it could be inferred they are easily capable of meeting their energetic requirements in the non-breeding season and so may have the capacity to accommodate the additional energetic costs of displacement.

 Birds are fitted with special rings and tags to track location and record time and depth of dives.
 (Photo: Petteri Lehikoinen / Avescapes)